 You’re done!
 I mean, I had to do some touch up paint on the columns because it was tight fit with the beams (which was intentional) but otherwise, this is the last step!

 And the difference?
 WOW!
-I have envisioned these beams ever since we were building.
+I have envisioned these faux wood beams ever since we were building.
 I knew exactly where they would go and could not wait to see them in the space.
-I knew they would look fabulous!
-Ha!
+I knew they would look fabulous–and I was totally right!
+Look at those distress faux beams and how much depth they add to the space!